 Clean and sanitize the Water Purifiers

 An effective way to increase the life of the water purifier is to clean and sanitize it on a regular basis.
-Get the RO water purifier thoroughly cleaned at least once in a year with the help of a professional.
+Get the RO water purifier thoroughly cleaned at least once a year with the help of a professional.
 In addition, if possible get the water purifier sanitized to ensure that there are no chances of spreading any infections.

 Change the RO filters